 Typically, most error conditions related to the Licence Daemon would be encountered on start up, as in the case above.
 However, it may advisable to monitor this log file for the keywords ERROR and WARN in order to be informed of any error conditions that may be encountered during its normal operation.

-In addition to error conditions, the Licence Daemon log will contain entries indicating significant events.
+In addition to error conditions, the Licence Daemon log contains entries indicating significant events.

 For example, the following shows the log entry that would be written when the current licence file expires.